 Follicular thyroid cancer.
 Follicular thyroid cancer also develops from follicular cells and usually grows slowly.
-Follicular thyroid cancer is also a differentiated thyroid cancer, but it is less common than papillary thyroid cancer.
-Follicular thyroid cancers rarely spread to lymph nodes.
+Follicular thyroid cancer is also a differentiated thyroid cancer, but it is far less common than papillary thyroid cancer.
+Follicular thyroid cancer rarely spreads to lymph nodes.

 Follicular thyroid cancer and papillary thyroid cancer are the most common differentiated thyroid cancers.
 They are very often curable, especially when found early and in people younger than 50.
 Together, follicular and papillary thyroid cancers make up about 95% of all thyroid cancer.